medialab/xan/docs/cmd/input.md

 This means being able to process CSV data with peculiar quoting rules using --quote or --no-quoting, or dealing with character escaping, typically files with backslash escaping, with --escape.
+This can also mean dealing with badly quoted cells using a slower CSV parser using -T/--tolerant.

 This command is also able to skip metadata headers sometimes found at the beginning of CSV-adjacent formats with the -L/--skip-lines, -U/--skip-until & -W/--skip-while